mahranaka/sims_stat_distribution/README.md

 Execute the generated file in SimulationCraft (CLI or GUI) and output the results as a JSON file named `results.json`:

     simc moonkin_grid.simc json2=results.json

+> **Note:** [SimulationCraft](https://www.simulationcraft.org/) must be installed and added to your system's `PATH` environment variable for the `simc` command to work in your terminal.
+Alternatively, you can run the generated `.simc` file directly through the SimulationCraft GUI or specify the full path to `simc.exe`.

 ### 3. Generate the Interactive Plot
 Process the simulation results and generate the interactive HTML ternary plot: